MingweiSamuel/TeemoJS/README.md

   for `lolStatusV3` `getShardData`.
   - `path` - If needed, an array or object dictionary of parameters.
 For the dictionary, key names must match the `{pathParam}` names (no curly braces).
-  - `query` - If needed, an object dictionary of query parameters.
+  - `query` - If needed, an object dictionary of query parameter names mapping to values or arrays of values.
   - `body` - If needed, a JSON value, to be serialized.

 #### Return Value & Error Handling